...

 Ronda Spain, What to See in Ronda, Spain in One Day

 Parking can be a challenge.
 Even in the offseason, finding a parking spot took us 20 minutes.
 Try to avoid parking far away or at the bottom of the town.
-We recommend parking in the first place you can find in town, as you will want to get right to your visit to this fantastic city.
+We recommend parking in the first available spot in town so that you can get right to your visit to this fantastic city.
 There are underground lots in the heart of town and open-air lots toward the more residential New Town area, away from the Puente Nuevo bridge.

-We arrived late in the morning, and the town was bustling with people wandering about.
+We arrived late in the morning, and the town was bustling with people.
 The traffic was congested, and we moved slowly through these old, narrow streets.
 Add to that all the pedestrians and horse-drawn carriages sharing the limited space.
 We observed many large tour buses parked around town, which explained the large number of people present.

-Bring some good trail shoes to hike the town and the valley to get incredible views of the town above.
+Bring good trail shoes to hike the town and the valley for incredible views of the town above.
 Having comfortable shoes benefits you if you get stuck parking way down the hill and have to walk back up.
-Like most mountain towns, we discovered there is no shortage of hills.
+Like most mountain towns, we found no shortage of hills.

 Ronda Spain, What to See in Ronda, Spain in One Day